joscthomas/my_prayers/readme.md

-Manage a list of prayers:
+This app manages a list of prayers.
+It's user interface provides the ability
-	- Add a prayer
+to:

+Here is the flow upon running the app:
-	- Have a prayer session
+    - Open a prayer session
+        - Present welcome message to set the context and mood
+            - click to proceed
-		- Present prayer context for opening the session
+        - Present a message inviting the user to worship Jesus
-		- Using an algorithm, select three prayers and present one after the other
+            - click to proceed
+        - Present a message inviting the user to share their concerns with God
+            - "Add Prayer" button initiates a dialog that adds a new prayer to the database
+            - Click button to add more prayers
+            - Click to proceed
+        - Retrieve a group of three prayers from the database -Use an algorithm to select the three prayers -Algorithm chooses randomly, but weighted so most recent prayers are first
+            - Repeat presenting prayers three at a time
-		- Continue or end button
+                - Until clicking end button
+        - Present a message of hope and encouragement
+        - Present a closing message
+        - End

+Directory structure
+    - src : contains Python source code for project
+    - test : contains Python source code for automated testing of the main project

+Main module : my_prayers.py

 Modeled after YouVersion's Pray Now function.